My Self-Propelled Mower Won’t Work…Help!! (6 Essential Troubleshooting Steps)

 Step Five: Check gear box and wheels.

-For more information on checking the gearbox see the video below.
+For a visual guide on inspecting the gearbox, refer to the video below.

 “My self-propelled mower only works in 1st gear”